mrdk/mind/doc/streams.rst

 A file stream is an extension of the stream interface for reading from a file (or any other stream in a Unix system).

-.. word:: this-file    ( -- addr ) |K|
+.. word:: file-ref      ( -- addr ) |K|

-   Variable that contains the address of the file stream which is currently read.
+   Reference to the file stream which is currently read.

 .. word:: file:         |K|, "file-colon"

-   Make the content of `this-file` the active object.
+   Make the content of `file-ref` the active object.

 .. word:: init.mind     ( -- addr ) |K|, "init-dot-mind"

    File stream that refers to a file that is read automatically at startup.
 The name of this file is :file:`init.mind`, and it